finkbeca/Notes/content/docs/blockchain/DEFI/yieldspace.md

 - arbitrage opportunities should only arise when interest rates change?
 Why does this matter?

-- Uniswap / bancor/ Curve / Mstable, are implement different invariants with differing purposes however all lack certain needs of a time sensitive interest bearing tokne like fyToken, that is where the constant power sum formula comes in
+- Uniswap / bancor/ Curve / Mstable, are implement different invariants with differing purposes however all lack certain needs of a time sensitive interest bearing token like fyToken, that is where the constant power sum formula comes in